 Although designated to oversee the commercial space transportation industry, the AST has been charged with reviewing all Class 3 flight applications as

 Who has to submit projects to the Committee FAA Class 3 Review (C3RC)

 requested by the three FAA Regional Service Centers.

 Any Tripoli member flying a project with a total impulse over 40,960 N-s (“P” motor or greater) for a Tripoli sanctioned flight must submit the project to the C3RC.
 That includes the COMBINED motor impulse of a multi-staged or clustered motor project.

-As of February 6, 2013, the C3RC has also been tasked by the TRA BOD to review all non-Class 3 flights attempting altitudes over 50,000' AGL.
+As of February 2020, the C3RC has also been tasked by the TRA BOD to review all non-Class 3 complex (eg: staged/airstarts) flights attempting altitudes over 50,000 feet AGL and non-Class 3 standard (eg: Single Stage/Motor) over 75,000 feet AGL.

-The increased interaction between the FAA and sister government agencies requires that all rockets, regardless of impulse, designed to fly above 50,000 feet (AGL) be submitted to the Class 3 Review Committee for dispersion analysis.
+The increased interaction between the FAA and sister government agencies requires that all rockets, regardless of impulse, designed to fly above 75,000 feet (AGL) or complex rockets designed to fly above 50,000 feet (AGL) be submitted to the Class 3 Review Committee for dispersion analysis.
 This is an internal Tripoli decision and not a request by any Federal agency.

 This request demonstrates internal self-regulation that we continue to practice in order to present Tripoli to the various AHJ’s as the world class hobby rocketry association putting safety first.